Retail Math: The Most Important Formula in Online Retail

 What is the Online Retail Formula?

-The online retail math formula describes the ratio of your Customer Acquisition Cost (CAC) to your Customer Lifetime Value (LTV).
+The online retail math formula describes the ratio of your customer acquisition cost (CAC) to your Customer Lifetime Value (LTV).
 At its simplest, you want your formula to look like this:

-Keep your Customer Acquisition Cost (CAC) below your Customer Lifetime Value (LTV).
+Keep your customer acquisition cost (CAC) below your customer lifetime value (LTV).

 Which makes sense; that’s basic retail math.
-Of course you want to pay less for your customers than you make from them.
+Of course, you want to pay less for your customers than you make from them.
 The tricky part is breaking the formula down, and using the insights you gain in an actionable way.
 First, let’s discuss why you should care about this formula, then we’ll break the formula down to examine the parts.

 Why is the Online Retail Formula Important?

-Sure, you can have a rough idea of what you spend and what you make back without having to do the retail math, but there are tangible reasons to sit down and make this formula work for your business.
+You can have a rough idea of what you spend and what you make back without having to do the retail math, but there are tangible reasons to sit down and make this formula work for your business.

 Business & Marketing Reasons for the Online Retail Formula